Japan-Norway Relations

 Trade with Japan (in Japanese Yen):

-Export to Japan: 191 billion (2016: fish, petroleum products, nonferrous metals).
+Export to Japan: 216 billion (2022: fish, petroleum products, nonferrous metals).

-Import from Japan: 107 billion.
-(2016: road vehicles, iron and steel etc.)
+Import from Japan: 132 billion.
+(2022: road vehicles, iron and steel etc.)

-Visitors between Japan and Norway
+Visitors between Japan and Norway (2019)

 Bilateral relations

 Norway and Japan established diplomatic relations in 1905.
 Interaction within economy and trade, in fields such as seafood, shipbuilding and petroleum, has been central in the bilateral relations between Norway and Japan over the past few years.
 Lately, cooperation to create peace and stability in the international society, amongst others the peacebuilding efforts in Sri Lanka, has been strengthened.
-Our two countries have also established cooperation agreements within the field of research and technology, and in 2012 a mutual agreement on “Working Holiday” visa was reached, giving citizens aged 18-30 the opportunity to enjoy extended stays through a combination of vacation and work.
+Our two countries have also established cooperation frameworks within the field of research and technology, and in 2012 a mutual agreement on “Working Holiday” visa was reached, giving citizens aged 18-30 the opportunity to enjoy extended stays through a combination of vacation and work.

 From the Japanese side, Their Majesties the Emperor and Empress paid a state visit to Norway in May 2005 to mark the 100th anniversary of diplomatic relations between Norway and Japan.
 In December 2008 FM Nakasone was in Oslo, signing the Convention on Cluster Munitions (CCM).